Are We all Dudes: A Journalist Delves Into the Truth Behind the Word

 A recent article by Mic emphasizes this point, grouping “dude” with male terms like “guys, men, him or he’s.”
 But could it be the original, textbook definition hasn’t caught up to modern use?

 Well, let’s see.
 One of the most popular definitions of “dude” on Urban Dictionary is “a universal pronoun.”

 Urban dictionary user Dezi wrote a more elaborate history of the word:

 1) Originally, “dude” meant a stuck up person who dressed overly well.
 It first emerged in the year 1883 in England.

 2) Later it was used in the old west to mean a city person who moved to the west without actually knowing what he was doing.
 Synonymous with “city-slicker.”

 3) Later, in California, the term changed from these insults to a term meaning any male, human or otherwise.
 Sometimes it is used in reference to tom-girls.
 Now, it is often used for emphasis as well.

 Even though “dude” started out as a marker for cis men, it’s clearly evolving into something more inclusive.
-You can reserve it for those familiar to you to refer to a friend, or use it as a filler if you’re totally bored with “um.”
-Dude has a way to go as far as veering out of “man” land — Geez, men always wanna own everything. — But when compared to its “guys” counterpart, it’s come a long way.
+You can reserve it for those familiar to you, or use it as a filler if you’re totally bored with “um.”
+Dude has a way to go as far as veering out of “man” land.
+But when compared to “guys,” its colloquial counterpart, it’s come a long way.
 With the overarching agreement that “dude” can be for anyone, it looks like time to push it further outside the gender binary.
-One day we might all drop the collective “his” to “dudes,” and that sounds like an awesome shift to me.
+One day we might all drop the collective “his” for “dudes,” and that sounds like an awesome shift to me.
 So for now, the answer is yes: we are all dudes, if we so choose.